A warrant is a formal order issued by a court or judge authorizing or directing

 - The offense charged;

-- The duty of the arresting officer to bring the defendant before the judge or magistrate;
+- The duty of the arresting officer to bring the defendant before the judge

 - Bail amount of the offense;